Atik1608/Breast_Tumor_Classification_using_CNN/README.md

 ###### Special NOTE:- These notebooks can be used as a reference by anyone, who wants to learn these common techniques used when data size is small.
-By following similar patterns, you can use these notebooks for binary and multi classification of any image data.
+By following similar patterns, you can use these notebooks for binary and multi-class classification of any image data.